mpv-player/mpv/DOCS/man/options.rst

     a timestamp difference higher than the readahead amount relative to the last packet returned to the decoder, the demuxer keeps reading.

+    Note that the ``--cache-secs`` option will override this value if a cache is enabled, and the value is larger.

     (This value tends to be fuzzy, because many file formats don't store linear timestamps.)